Andy. 5* Trustpilot review, July 2020QUOTE & BUY - NOW!

 Named driver or any-driver van insurance?

-If only you or a small number of colleagues or employees (typically a total of four or less) then a named driver van policy will likely be suitable.
+If only you or a small number of colleagues or employees (typically a total of four or less) will be driving, then a named driver van policy will likely be suitable.

 Whilst it may be more expensive than named driver van insurance, any-driver cover could save your business time and money through that extra flexibility.